Celsius273/2048-tris/Readme.txt

 In 2048 mode:
 Quick!
 You have just a nick of time to combine adjacent equal powers of 2 into a larger power!
 Use this time wisely to score points and give yourself more space to work with!
-While 2048 mode is active, a golden rectangle will appear
+While 2048 mode is active, a golden rectangle will appear, you can delay the end of 2048-tris by making valid moves, otherwise it goes away in around 1-2 seconds

 Controls:
 W/A/S/D: Combine adjacent identical powers of 2 in the specified directionf
 R: Restart

+Known bugs:
+-Sometimes rotation will place a block well outside where it's supposed to be.
+Has to do with the placement algorithm being too aggressive in determining a block space

 Note: Inexperienced players will end up with a lot of floating blocks as they continue playing, PICK YOUR DIRECTIONS CAREFULLY DURING THIS MODE

 Version history:
 1.0 - March 29
 -Initial release

+1.0000001 - Jul 13
+-Edited readme

 Further note: Everytime you restart, a huge block with huge numbers will appear, THIS IS INTENTIONAL FOR DEMONSTRATION PURPOSES